EciStg/order-placement/stock/README.md

 -   **description:** [optional] description of the stock request or stock item
 -   **remarks:** [optional] human to human communication
 -   **reference:** an identify function that relates an entity to an actor. a reference is [optional] when describing the stock request and [required] when describing an item in the collection
--   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request
--   **items:** the goods or services being ordered. [optional] if there is only one item in the request. [required] if there is more than one item in the request
+-   **when:** [optional] date and time when the request was placed.
+Documentation for the JSON [date string](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times).
--   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
+-   **whenExepcted:** [optional] when the buyer expects the good or service to be delivered.
+Documentation for the JSON [date string](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times).
 -   **billTo:** [optional] the person or organization that will be invoiced for goods and services
 -   **buyer:** [optional] the person or organization inquiring about goods and services
 -   **consumer:** [optional] the person or organization the buyer is acting for
+-   **seller:** [optional] the person or organization providing goods and services to buyers and consumers
 -   **shipTo:** [optional] the location of where purchases will be sent or services provided. also may include location contact information
--   **seller:** [optional] the person or organization providing goods and services to buyers and consumers
--   **when:** [optional] date and time when the request was placed.
-Documentation for the JSON [date string](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times).
--   **whenExepcted:** [optional] when the buyer expects the good or service to be delivered.
-Documentation for the JSON [date string](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times).
 -   **make:** [optional] make of the good being ordered or serviced
 -   **model:** [optional] model of the good being ordered or serviced
 -   **serialNumber:** [optional] manufacturer serial number of the good being ordered for, or serviced
 -   **quantity:** the number of goods or services the buyer wishes to purchase
 -   **unitMeasure:** [optional] each, box, etc.
--   **unitCost:** [optiona] amount of currency required to purchase the good or service
+-   **unitCost:** [optional] amount of currency required to purchase the good or service
+-   **total:** [optional] total amount of currency for the item
 -   **currency:** [optional] describes the transactional currency
+-   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
+-   **shippingMethod:** [optional] shipping carrier and method
+-   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request
+-   **items:** the goods or services being ordered. [optional] if there is only one item in the request. [required] if there is more than one item in the request

 ## Example